Languages of Canada: Use of English

 In 2011, just under 21.5 million Canadians, representing 65% of the population, spoke English most of the time at home, while 58% declared it their mother language.
 English is the major language everywhere in Canada except Quebec and Nunavut, and most Canadians (85%) can speak English.
-While English is not the preferred language in Quebec, 36.1% of Québécois can speak English.
+While English is not the preferred language in Quebec, 51.7% of Québécois can speak English; a dramatic increase from 36.1% in 2016.
 Nationally, Francophones are five times more likely to speak English than Anglophones are to speak French – 44% and 9% respectively.
 Only 3.2% of Canada's English-speaking population resides in Quebec—mostly in Montreal.
 (Note: 18,858,908 Canadians identify their mother tongue as English.
 599,230 Québécois identify their mother tongue as English and of that 309,885 live in Montreal.)

 In 2011, 28.4 million Canadians had knowledge of English while only 21.6 million Canadians spoke it most often at home.